Production of double heavy quarkonium at super $Z$ factory: Introduction

-The production of double heavy quarkonium has been studied extensively both at LHC and at $B$ factories.
-The hadronic production of double $J/\psi$ has always been a hot topic because $J/\psi$ can be very easy to be detected by its leptonic decays and this channel can be used to explore the distribution of gluons in a proton at LHC \cite{Schafer:2019ynn,Scarpa:2019fol,He:2019qqr,Qiao:2002rh,Qiao:2009kg,Lansberg:2013qka,Lansberg:2020rft,Lu:2021gxf}.
-In addition, the photoproduction of double $J/\psi$ \cite{Xue-An:2018wat}, the production of double heavy quarkonium through diffractive interactions \cite{BrennerMariotto:2018eef}, the production of double heavy quarkonium through photon-photon interaction \cite{Chen:2020dtu,Yang:2020xkl}, and the hadronic production of double $B_c$ mesons \cite{Li:2009ug} have also been studied.
-The production of double heavy quarkonium through electron positron annihilation has be explored at $B$ factories.
+The production of double heavy quarkonia has been studied extensively both at the LHC and $B$ factories.
+The hadronic production of double $J/\psi$ has always been a hot topic because $J/\psi$ can be very easy to be detected by its leptonic decays and this channel can be used to explore the distribution of gluons in a proton at the LHC \cite{Schafer:2019ynn,Scarpa:2019fol,He:2019qqr,Qiao:2002rh,Qiao:2009kg,Lansberg:2013qka,Lansberg:2020rft,Lu:2021gxf}.
+In addition, the photoproduction of double $J/\psi$ \cite{Xue-An:2018wat}, the production of double heavy quarkonia through diffractive interactions \cite{BrennerMariotto:2018eef}, the production of double heavy quarkonia through photon-photon interaction \cite{Chen:2020dtu,Yang:2020xkl}, and the hadronic production of double $B_c$ mesons \cite{Li:2009ug} have also been studied.
+The production of double heavy quarkonia through electron-positron annihilation has been widely explored at $B$ factories.
 In particular, the production of $J/\psi + \eta_c$ at $B$ factories once challenged the NRQCD framework.
-At the leading order within NRQCD formulation, its total cross section is about $2\sim 6$ fb \cite{Braaten:2002fi,Liu:2002wq,Hagiwara:2003cw}.
-However, the measurements at $B$ factories by the Belle and BaBar collaborations show that the cross section is much bigger, around 20 fb \cite{Belle:2002tfa,BaBar:2005nic}.
-This large discrepancy between theory and experiment can be reduced by the QCD next-to-leading order corrections \cite{Zhang:2005cha,Gong:2007db} and the relativistic corrections in NRQCD \cite{Braaten:2002fi,He:2007te,Bodwin:2007ga}.
+At the leading order (LO) within NRQCD formulation, its total cross section is about $2\sim 6 ~ fb$ \cite{Braaten:2002fi,Liu:2002wq,Hagiwara:2003cw}.
+However, the measurements at $B$ factories by the Belle and BaBar collaborations show that the cross section is much bigger, around $20 ~fb$ \cite{Belle:2002tfa,BaBar:2005nic}.
+This large discrepancy between theory and experiment can be reduced by the QCD next-to-leading order (NLO) corrections \cite{Zhang:2005cha,Gong:2007db} and the relativistic corrections in the NRQCD \cite{Braaten:2002fi,He:2007te,Bodwin:2007ga}.
 Recently, this issue has been solved by the QCD next-to-next-to-leading corrections \cite{Feng:2019zmt}, which gives consistent estimate with the BaBar measurement.